winery/winery/docs/dev/troubleshootings.md

 When doing a copy-libs-to-tomcat hack, possibly "W3C_XML_SCHEMA_NS_URI cannot be resolved or is not a field" appears.
 Remove `stax-api-1.0.1.jar` out of `tomcat8/lib`: Java's `rt.jar` should be used instead for `javax.xml.XMLConstants`.

-Q: At `org.eclipse.winery.backend.ui`: Some strange errors<br/>
+Q: At `org.eclipse.winery.backend.ui`: Some strange errors
 A: Execute in THAT directory
 - `git clean -xdf` to remove all ignored and additional elements
 - Rebuild whole Winery using `mvn package -DskipTests` in the root of the checkout

-Q: I get `Cannot find module '../../repositoryUiDependencies/wineryModalModule/winery.modal.module'` in the topology modeler<br/>
+Q: I get `Cannot find module '../../repositoryUiDependencies/wineryModalModule/winery.modal.module'` in the topology modeler
 A: Execute `mvn -am -pl org.eclipse.winery.topologymodeler.ui package`.
    This leads to a generation of the required source files in the topology modeler (by copying them from the repository.ui).

+Q: I get `Error: EPERM: operation not permitted, lstat 'd:\git-repositories\winery\winery\org.eclipse.winery.topologymodeler.ui\node_modules\fsevents\node_modules'`
+A: Execute ` rd /s node_modules\` and `rd /s %APPDATA%\npm-cache` to delete all caching directories and try `npm install` again.

 ## License